Books

 Vindication: A Life of Mary Wollstonecraft

-Virago and Harper, NY/Kindle e-book
+Virago and Harper, NY

 The founder of modern feminism, Mary Wollstonecraft (1759-1797) was the most famous woman of her era, whose Vindication of the Rights of Woman influenced political thinking in Europe and newborn America.
 She saw herself as ‘a new genus’ of womanhood, and her adventurous life tested her strikingly modern notions of education, work, love and friendship.
 This biography is a vindication of a courageous woman whose reputation has suffered over the years, and follows the reverberations of her interrupted life in the lives of four followers in the next generation, including her daughter, Mary Shelley.

-- Long-listed for the Samuel Johnson prize.
-Selected by the New York Times as one of its 100 notable books of the year.
-Selected by the New York Public Library as one of their 25 books of the year.
+- Selected by the New York Times as one of its 100 notable books of the year.

-- 'a rare phenomenon: a biographer whose preoccupations and authorial career reveal a flowering towards imaginative truth.
-This great biography is a biography of a time, a spirit, a way of thinking, that is brave, intelligent, independent and unless we are all soon for the dark, immortal.'
+- 'This great biography is a biography of a time, a spirit, a way of thinking, that is brave, intelligent, independent and unless we are all soon for the dark, immortal.'

 - Candia McWilliam, Herald

-- 'Wonderful and deeply sobering... relates Wollstonecraft's story with the same potent mixture of passion and reason her subject personified.'
+- "Wonderful and deeply sobering... relates Wollstonecraft's story with the same potent mixture of passion and reason her subject personified."

 - New York Times Book Review

-- '... gently edging towards a new genus of biography.
+- "... gently edging towards a new genus of biography.
 Its characteristics include an intense attempt to recover a subject's inner life, using imaginative empathy yet never stepping over the line to fiction, and an inclusion of the subject's afterlife, in children, memory, and imitation.
-Fascinating.
+Fascinating."

 - Timothy Garton Ash, 'A little night reading', Sunday Times